arraydesign/causeres/UsingGHbranchingmodel.md

 for the next release, and for future releases.
 The target release for these features may be unknown at that point, and will be either used or discarded.
 The importance of having feature branches though is having people involved in parallel activities.
-(I wrote both books this way, where upto 5 people were working in parallel during 2-3 years).
+(I wrote both books this way, where up to 5 people were working in parallel during 2-3 years).

 Naming convention